AppImage/docs.appimage.org/source/packaging-guide/optional/updates.rst

 To make an AppImage updateable, you need to embed information that describes where to check for updates and how into the AppImage.
 Unlike other Linux distribution methods, the information where to look for updates is not contained in separate repository description files such as :code:`sources.list` that need to be managed by the user, but is directly embedded inside the AppImage by the author of the respective AppImage.
 This has the advantage that the update information always travels alongside the application, so that the end user does not have to do anything special in order to be able to check for updates.

+Currently, there is only one backend available to update AppImages : `ZSync2 <https://travis-ci.org/TheAssassin/zsync2/>`__.
+The tool you use to package the AppImage will also generate a .zsync file if you gave it enough data to do so

+.. warning:: The .zsync file contains the filename of the AppImage.
+This mean that you **should not**, as a packager, rename the .AppImage file after it's creation.
+Else the update will fail because zsync will look for the original filename of the AppImage you host

 Using appimagetool
 ^^^^^^^^^^^^^^^^^^